DoneByAP/Guava/README.md

 ### 2. Network Optimization

 - Use high-bandwidth interconnect (InfiniBand, 10GbE+)
-- Place orchestrator on fastest node
+- Place orchestrator on fastest node or Run remotely within network
 - Minimize cross-datacenter training
 - Use compression for slow networks